jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

         C --> A
     ```

 1. Run the code to interact with the LLM.
-When prompted with `User >`, type your prompt and press return.
+When prompted with `User >`, type your prompt, such as "What is the best Star Wars movie?" and press return.
 You will see some logging messages, and the response from the LLM.
 Press return on an empty input to end the program.

     ```output
     ➜ dotnet run
-    User > hello
+    User > What is the best Star Wars movie?
     trce: Microsoft.Extensions.AI.LoggingChatClient[805843669]
           GetResponseAsync invoked: [
             {